camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 ## Authorization Precedence

-Authorizations may range over all users, an individual user or a group of users or they may apply to an individual resource instance or all instances of the same type (resourceId = ANY).
+Authorizations may range over all users, an individual user or a group of users, or they may apply to an individual resource instance or all instances of the same type (resourceId = ANY).
 The precedence is as follows:

 * An authorization applying to an individual resource instance precedes over an authorization applying to all instances of the same resource type.
 * An authorization for an individual user precedes over an authorization for a group.